 - VALUE THE INDIVIDUAL

 YWAM is called to value each individual.
 We believe in equal opportunity and justice for all.
 Created in the image of God, people of all nationalities, ages and functions have distinctive contributions and callings.
 We are committed to honoring God-given leadership and ministry gifts in both men and women.

 YWAM affirms the importance of families serving God together in missions, not just the father and/or mother.
-We also encourage the development of strong and healthy family units, with each member sharing the call to missions and contributing their gifts in unique and complementary ways.
+We also embrace the inclusion of single-parent families.
+We encourage the development of strong and healthy family units, with each member sharing the call to missions and contributing their gifts in unique and complementary ways.
 We uphold and celebrate the Biblical view that God’s intent for holy matrimony is between one man and one woman.

-YWAM is called to practice a life of dependence upon God for financial provision.
-For individuals and YWAM corporately this comes primarily through His people.
-As God has been generous toward us, so we desire to be generous.
-YWAMers give themselves, their time and talents to God through the mission with no expectation of remuneration.
+YWAM is a volunteer movement called to practice a life of dependence upon God for financial provision.
+For individuals and for any YWAM team or community, this comes primarily through His people.
+As God has been generous toward us, so we desire to be generous, giving ourselves, our time and talents to God with no expectation of remuneration.

 YWAM affirms the ministry of hospitality as an expression of God’s character and the value of people.
-We believe it is important to open our hearts, homes and campuses to serve and honor one another, our guests and the poor and needy, not as acts of social protocol, but as expressions of generosity.
+We believe it is important to open our hearts, homes, YWAM locations and campuses to serve and honor one another, our guests and the poor and needy, not as acts of social protocol, but as expressions of generosity.

 YWAM affirms that everything exists because God communicates.
 Therefore, YWAM is committed to truthful, accurate, timely and relevant communication.
 We believe good communication is essential for strong relationships, healthy families and communities, and effective ministry.